chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd/README.md

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

-In this section, we'll Configure Git Hub Action for CI/CD into App Service
+In this section, we'll Configure Git Hub Action for Pet Store App CI/CD into App Service

 Head to Azure Portal and find your Container Registry (as seen below) and copy your Login Server, Username and Password off somewhere (you will need them)